 - - Julián Zugazagoitia, Menefee D. and Mary Louise Blackwell Director & CEO, The Nelson-Atkins Museum of Art

 “TMC is on the vanguard of an important trend in holistic healing.
 I pray that hospitals worldwide will come to recognize that healing is not just limited to the time spent in ICU, or on the operating table.
 Healing involves the entire environment and all of our senses.”

 - - Christopher Radko, collector and donor to the TMC Healing Arts program

 - A 1993 survey found that patients viewing nature scenes after heart surgery reported less anxiety and stress and needed less pain medication than those in control groups.

 - Research in 2001 revealed that trauma and orthopedics patients who were exposed to visual arts and live music had shorter stays and needed significantly less pain relief than patients in control groups.

 Excerpted from Kathy Hathorn and Upali Nanda, “A Guide to Evidence-based Art,” © The Center for Health Design 2008

 Tours & Events

-Self-guided audio and cell phone tours of the Healing Arts Galleries are available in the Guest Services offices at TMC-Hospital Hill.
+Self-guided audio and cell phone tours of the Healing Arts Galleries are available in the Guest Services offices at TMC-Health Sciences District.

 TMC offers guided tours for groups, organizations and clubs.
 To schedule a tour for your group, please contact TMC Guest Services at 816-404-3325.